jardakotesovec/backend-ui-example-plugin/README.md

 # Backend UI Example Plugin

+Compatible with OJS 3.4.
+For upcoming version 3.5, check main branch.

 Example plugin to illustrate

 - How to inject your own vue component to smarty template
 - How to use components from ui-library
 - How to use dialog mixin